The American Journal of Psychiatry

 is the most widely read psychiatric journal in the world and is the journal that the overwhelming majority of psychiatrists considers essential.
 Published monthly, it is an indispensable journal for all psychiatrists and other mental health professionals who need to stay on the cutting edge of virtually every aspect of psychiatry.

-AJP's latest Impact Factor is up to 14.721 according to the recently released 2012 Journal Citation Reports® (Thomson Reuters, 2013), placing it in the top 1% of all scientific, medical, and technical journals.
+AJP's latest Impact Factor is 13.559 according to the recently released 2013 Journal Citation Reports® (Thomson Reuters, 2014), placing it in the top 1% of all scientific, medical, and technical journals.

-AJP is again among the top journals in psychiatry in terms of immediacy according to Thomson Scientific’s Immediacy Index.
+AJP is number two in psychiatry in terms of immediacy according to Thomson Scientific’s Immediacy Index.
 This important performance metric is a good measure of how quickly a given journal’s articles are cited—AJP’s placement is a result of publishing articles that are relevant, covering current “hot” topics and cutting-edge research, and getting these findings to the field faster with AJP in Advance, the Journal’s online-ahead-of-print publication protocol.

 The findings presented in AJP explore the full spectrum of issues related to mental health diagnoses and treatment, with editorials that place the most groundbreaking research into clinical context.